alexandrebrg/RageMP-Gamemode-Cops-Robber/README.md

   - Factions have a default cars, defined as logo for faction selection
   - Fix teleporter crash bug
   - Password are now encrypted with BCrypt
+  - Account are not linked to a playername anymore, but to a email adress and its password